The role of productivity is essential

 Productivity is usually defined mechanically as the ratio between input and output.
 But, it is an organizational challenge encompassing the human, cultural, technological and moral aspects.
 It is an all-out effort in every sphere of activity of the Organization.
 A step towards achieving the target of the most efficient management of all the available resources.

-Man dominates the show.
+Man dominates the show

 “Money”, ‘Machine”, “Material” and “Method” all have their share of importance for increasing productivity but, it is “Man”, i.e. the human resource which dominates the show.
 No amount of money, technological ingenuity or work innovation will do the trick.
-Unless the most vital resource, i.e. the human resource, is ready to rise to the occasion, there is no chance of meeting this challenge.
+Unless the most vital resource, i.e. human resources, is ready to rise to the occasion, there is no chance of meeting this challenge.
 Undue emphasis on engineering aspects may affect the esprit de corps and culture of the Organization.
-Thus the human resource of the Organization should form the focal point for any movement towards increasing productivity.
+Thus the human resources of the Organization should form the focal point for any movement towards increasing productivity.

 Productivity is an attitude; it cannot be transplanted into the body of the Organization.
 It could only be cultivated by a systematic process involving much initial spadework in the form of a sound organization structure, maintenance of equilibrium vis-à-vis various activities within the Organization, and clear-cut organizational goals.